I believe I have been unfairly marked down, what can I do about it?

 If you have a Learner Support Agreement, see if it allows you to negotiate extensions.
 If so, talk to your course tutor before the assessment submission deadline.
 If not, see our information on Exceptional Circumstances.

 You apply for Exceptional Circumstances by completing the online form via your e:Vision portal.
 The portal will also allow you to upload supporting documents.
 Your application will not go through until you press the "send" button.
 Please look at our section on Exceptional Circumstances for more information on what you can claim and how to go about it.

 Can I take a break in my studies?

 Usually, yes; but it does depend on what year you're in and it may well have financial implications.
 Please call us for advice specific to your circumstances.

 How do I make a complaint about my course?

 If it is an issue affecting your cohort, then you may want to contact your academic rep and take the matter up with Student Voice.
-If you want to go through the University complaints procedure, the Student Advice Centre can offer guidance on this process.
+If you want to go through the University complaints procedure, we can offer guidance on this process.
 One does not preclude the other.